toto7735/The-Story-of-Algorithm/README.md

 # The Story of Algorithm

-Plugin used in [This Video](https://www.youtube.com/watch?v=SybIGueT6sk) made by toto7735 with ❤
+Plugin used in [This Video](https://www.youtube.com/watch?v=SybIGueT6sk) and [This Server](https://github.com/toto7735/The-Story-of-Algorithm-Server) made by toto7735 with ❤

 **Minecraft Version: 1.19**